Code-Institute-Submissions/bucketlist/README.md

 Footer for the admin user:<br>
 ![](static/img/footer_admin.JPG)

-__Registration page__<br>
+__Register page__<br>
-The form is set to give feedback if username is too short.
-There is also error checking against confirmation password mismatch and some basic password criteria.
-Passwords are hashed using bcrypt and then saved to the database, hashed passwords are compared on login attempt.
+Register with a username and password.
 Once registered the user will be redirected to their profile page.
-There is also a link to go to the log in page here.<br>
+There is also a link to go to the log in page for users who are already registrated.
 ![](static/img/register_screenshot.JPG)

 __Login page__<br>
-The login page is simple, users can enter their username and password.
-This is authenticated in python and feedback is given if the credentials are incorrect.
-For security all passwords are hashed and the hashed versions are compared.
 Successfully signing in to the site will direct the user to their profile page.
-There is also a link here to register a new user. <br>
+There is also a link here to register a new user.
 ![](static/img/login_screenshot.JPG)

 __Profile page__<br>